SYSTEM MISMATCH

 Every phase is tied to a concrete operational improvement, not activity for its own sake.

 The goal here is clarity, not padding.
-Every answer is written to support the first conversation and keep the launch honest.
+Every answer is written to remove uncertainty before the sprint-fit call.

-The discovery call is used to understand your current stack, where operational friction is showing up, and whether TkTurners is the right fit for the first implementation phase.
+The sprint-fit call is used to understand your current stack, where operational friction is showing up, and whether the Integration Foundation Sprint is the right first implementation step.

 We start with the systems, workflows, and operational friction you are dealing with right now.

-The discovery call is about finding the clearest first path, not forcing a generic package.
+The sprint-fit call is about finding the clearest first path, not forcing a generic package.

-After discovery, TkTurners scopes the first implementation phase and handles the commercial handoff through proposal and invoice.
+After the fit call, TkTurners scopes the first implementation phase and handles the commercial handoff through proposal and invoice.

 The sprint is designed around the stack you already depend on so storefront, ERP, payments, reporting, and internal workflows can start agreeing on the same operational reality.